Going back and forth between an incline trainer and a treadmill?

 Key Benefits of Incline Trainers

 Burn 5 Times More Calories

 While they vary in terms of price, motor and screen size, they both give you up to 40% incline.
 This super incline has been shown to help you burn up to 5 times MORE calories than walking on a regular treadmill.

 So basically you can burn more calories, lose weight faster and see a new, thinner you in the mirror faster than you would with a standard treadmill.

 You don’t have to spend as much time working out!

-This is a great benefit for people who are always on the go and don’t have 45 minutes to an hour every day to spend on the treadmill.
+This is a great benefit for people who are always on the go and don’t have an hour every day to spend on the treadmill.

 You can get a fantastic workout on the incline in just 20 minutes.
 Throw in some HIIT training with the high intervals and you have a high-calorie burning workout that can even boost your calorie-burning for hours after your workout.